 Yes, SUDDENLY sometimes happens and it can be very exciting.
 But in the meantime, we have our daily lives.
 We have daily opportunities to feel good about ourselves, daily opportunities to do things we love, daily opportunities to practice again and again honoring our commitments to ourselves and to others.
 If we have a chance of feeling complete in our lives I strongly believe we will find it in our day-to-day existence.

 Life presents us with opportunities to love ourselves breath by breath, hour by hour, day by day.
 Don't allow those opportunities to pass you by.

-What have journey of been three learning to important trust yours milestones ( self? on your
+What have been three important milestones on your